-- Where a breach of the Anti-Corruption Code is admitted by the Participant or upheld by the Anti-Corruption Tribunal, the Anti-Corruption Tribunal will be required to impose an appropriate sanction upon the Participant from the range of permissible sanctions described in Article 6.2.
-In order to determine the appropriate sanction that is to be imposed in each case, the Anti-Corruption Tribunal must first determine the relative seriousness of the offence, including identifying all relevant factors that it deems to: - 6.1.1 aggravate the nature of the offence, including (without limitation): - 6.1.1.1 a lack of remorse on the part of the Participant; - the Participant's bad previous disciplinary record (including where the Participant has previously been found guilty of another offence under the Anti-Corruption Code and/or any predecessor regulations of the ICC and/or any anti-corruption rules of any National Cricket Federation); - where the amount of any profits, winnings or other Reward directly or indirectly received by the Participant as a result of the offence(s) is substantial and/or where the sums of money otherwise involved in the offence(s) were substantial;
+- Where a breach of the Anti-Corruption Code is admitted by the Participant or upheld by the Adjudicatory Body, the Adjudicatory Body will be required to impose an appropriate sanction upon the Participant from the range of permissible sanctions described in Article 6.2.
+In order to determine the appropriate sanction that is to be imposed in each case, the Adjudicatory Body must first determine the relative seriousness of the offence, including identifying all relevant factors that it deems to: - 6.1.1 aggravate the nature of the offence, including (without limitation): - 6.1.1.1 a lack of remorse on the part of the Participant,

-- where the offence substantially damaged (or had the potential to damage substantially) the commercial value and/or the public interest in the relevant International Match(es); - 6.1.1.5 where the offence affected (or had the potential to affect) the result of the relevant International Match(es); - 6.1.1.6 where the welfare of a Participant or any other person has been endangered as a result of the offence; - 6.1.1.7 where the offence involved more than one Participant, and/or - 6.1.1.8 any other aggravating factor(s) that the Anti-Corruption Tribunal considers relevant and appropriate. - 6.1.2 mitigate the nature of the offence, including (without limitation): - 6.1.2.1 any admission of guilt (the mitigating value of which may depend upon its timing); - 6.1.2.2 the Participant's good previous disciplinary record; - 6.1.2.3 the youth and/or lack of experience of the Participant; - where the Participant renounced the attempt or agreement prior to it being discovered by a third party not involved in the attempt or agreement. - where the Participant has cooperated with the ACU and any investigation or Demand carried out by it; - 6.1.2.6 where the offence did not substantially damage (or have the potential to substantially damage) the commercial value, integrity of results and/or the public interest in the relevant International Match(es); - 6.1.2.7 where the offence did not affect (or have the potential to affect) the result of the relevant International Match(es); - 6.1.2.8 where the Participant provides Substantial Assistance to the ICC, any other National Cricket Federation, a criminal authority, or a professional disciplinary body; - 6.1.2.9 where the Participant has already suffered penalties under other laws and/or regulations for the same offence; and/or - 6.1.2.10 any other mitigating factor(s) that the Anti-Corruption Tribunal considers relevant and appropriate. - 6.2 Having considered all of the factors described in Articles 6.1.1 and 6.1.2, the Anti-Corruption Tribunal shall then determine, in accordance with the following table, what the appropriate sanction(s) should be:
+- the Participant's bad previous disciplinary record (including where the Participant has previously been found guilty of another offence under the Anti-Corruption Code and/or any predecessor regulations of the ICC and/or any anti-corruption rules of any National Cricket Federation); - where the amount of any profits, winnings or other Reward directly or indirectly received by the Participant as a result of the offence(s) is substantial and/or where the sums of money otherwise involved in the offence(s) were substantial: - where the offence substantially damaged (or had the potential to damage substantially) the commercial value and/or the public interest in the relevant Match(es); - 6.1.1.5 where the offence affected (or had the potential to affect) the result of the relevant Match(es); - 6.1.1.6 where the welfare of a Participant or any other person has been endangered as a result of the offence; - 6.1.1.7 where the offence involved more than one Participant; and/or - 6.1.1.8 any other aggravating factor(s) that the Adjudicatory Body considers relevant and appropriate. - 6.1.2 mitigate the nature of the offence, including (without limitation): - 6.1.2.1 any admission of guilt (the mitigating value of which may depend upon its timing); - 6.1.2.2 the Participant's good previous disciplinary record; - 6.1.2.3 the youth and/or lack of experience of the Participant; - where the Participant renounced the attempt or agreement prior to it being discovered by a third party not involved in the attempt or agreement. - where the Participant has cooperated with the Designated Anti-Corruption Official and any investigation or Demand carried out by it; - 6.1.2.6 where the offence did not substantially damage (or have the potential to substantially damage) the commercial value, integrity of results and/or the public interest in the relevant Match(es); - 6.1.2.7 where the offence did not affect (or have the potential to affect) the result of the relevant Match(es): - where the Participant provides Substantial Assistance to the Prosecuting Authority, the ICC, any other National Cricket Federation, a criminal authority, or a professional disciplinary body; - where the Participant has already suffered penalties under other laws and/or regulations for the same offence; and/or - any other mitigating factor(s) that the Adjudicatory Body considers relevant and appropriate.

+Having considered all of the factors described in Articles 6.1.1 and 6.1.2, the Adjudicatory Body shall then determine, in accordance with the following table, what the appropriate sanction(s) should be: